dingmartin/HTCalculator/README.md

 Note that if there are more than 3000 numbers, using file as input instead of copying the column to the textbox.

-And please make sure that there is no space as the example shows below.
+And please make sure that do NOT make space as the last row.

-Wrong: A1     Correct : A1
-       A2               A2
-       A3               A3
-       .                .
-       .                .
-       .                .
-       A8               A8
-       Space            End
-       End